 Share buybacks approved by companies allow investors to gain value on their invested amount in these scrips.
 As it is companies through the process distribute excess surplus or cash reserves with them to their shareholders by repurchasing back the floated shares at a premium when they do not have further expansion plans.
-Two decent buybacks will be offered in the near future and if you track the financial markets, you may be tempted to make the try your hand out in the share buyback offer to earn some extra bucks.
+Two decent buybacks will be offered in the near future and if you track the financial markets, you may be tempted to try your hand out in these share buyback offers to earn some extra bucks.

 Rules for share buyback

 In case of the share buyback schemes, the capital market regulator has mandated a reserved portion for the retail class at 15% who have in hold shares of the company worth upto Rs.
 2 lakhs taking into account the market value of the scrip as on the record date of the buyback offer.